LlamaTouch/AgentEnv/README.md

     local_output_path = "captured_data"
     ```

 - `instruction_file_path`: This parameter points to a CSV file containing a list of instructions that the agent will execute.
-Each instruction should be detailed enough for the agent to perform specific actions.
-The example uses a general instruction set located at `docs/instructions/general/all_instruction.csv`.
+For example, uses a general instruction set located at `docs/instructions/general/all_instruction.csv`.

     ```python
     instruction_file_path = "docs/instructions/general/all_instruction.csv"